-Similarly, before applying any of the national flexibility measures provided under Article 458 CRR, authorities must consider whether any of the following instruments could adequately address the systemic risk instead, taking into account their relative effectiveness: risk weights and LGDs targeting real estate risks, Pillar 2 measures, the systemic risk buffer or the countercyclical capital buffer.186
+- Before setting or re-setting an SRB, authorities must consider why the existing instruments under the CRD IV/CRR (excluding Articles 458 and 459 of the CRR) are insufficient, individually or in combination, to address the identified systemic risk.
+Such considerations must take the relative effectiveness of those instruments into account.210 - Similarly, before applying any of the national flexibility measures provided under Article 458 of the CRR, authorities must consider whether any of the following instruments could adequately address the systemic risk instead, taking into account their relative effectiveness: risk weights and LGDs targeting real estate risks, Pillar 2 measures, the systemic risk buffer or the countercyclical capital buffer.211

 Furthermore, the notification procedures and information requirements vary depending on the instrument in question.
 For instance, for the G-SII buffer, notification to the European Commission, the ESRB and the EBA is required, whereas the requirements associated with the SRB become more demanding the higher the buffer rate.
-For national flexibility measures under Article 458 CRR, the notification procedures and information requirements are particularly strict.
-Tables 1-5 in Annex 8.1 provide information on the level of procedural requirements attached to each instrument under the CRD/CRR.
+For national flexibility measures under Article 458 of the CRR, the notification procedures and information requirements are particularly strict.
+Tables 1-5 in Annex 8.1 provide information on the level of procedural requirements attached to each instrument under the CRD IV/CRR.

 The economic considerations of effectiveness and social costs discussed above are closely linked to the legal considerations.
-These are key to determining whether the minimum requirements in CRD/CRR need to be complemented by using instruments through Pillar 2 or national flexibility measures of Article 458 CRR.
+These are key to determining whether the minimum requirements in the CRD IV/CRR need to be complemented by using instruments through Pillar 2 or national flexibility measures of Article 458 of the CRR.

-For each of the intermediate objectives specified by the ESRB, Table 8.2 below presents a sequence - based on the legal considerations relating to each instrument - which authorities can use in selecting instruments.187 The ranking provided in the table does not reflect the economic considerations discussed in Section 2 of this chapter.
+For each of the intermediate objectives specified by the ESRB, Table 8.2 below presents a sequence - based on the legal considerations relating to each instrument - which authorities can use in selecting instruments.212 The ranking provided in the table does not reflect the economic considerations discussed in Section 2 of this chapter.